gndy/GSoC2014/proposal.md

 -------------------------------

 ### Ideas for the Project
 JSBML uses the concept of abstract syntax trees to work with mathematical expressions.
-At the moment, all different kinds of formulas are implemented in one complex class,ASTNode.It has a nested enumeration which contains 64 different types and many methods to deal with these types.This is not very efficient and straightforward.For example,every time compiling a ASTNode to ASTNodeValue,it might go through a long period type matching(64 at worst).As known,conditional jumps are very time consuming from CPU's perspective.So it is necessary to redesign this complex class.In redesignment, ASTNode class could be kept as a facade to expose the same interface for compatibility.All the methods in ASTNode are implemented by a serials of well organized small classes which are also base on TreeNode structure.Redesignment is according to the Facade and Composite pattern.
+At the moment, all different kinds of formulas are implemented in one complex class,ASTNode.It has a nested enumeration which contains 64 different types and many methods to deal with these types.This is not very efficient and straightforward.For example,every time compiling a ASTNode to ASTNodeValue,it might go through a long period type matching(64 at worst).As known,conditional jumps are very time consuming from CPU's perspective.So it is necessary to redesign this complex class.In redesignment, ASTNode class could be kept as a facade to expose the same interface for compatibility.All the methods in ASTNode are implemented by a serials of well organized small classes which are also base on TreeNode structure.The redesign is according to the Facade and Composite pattern.

 ### Timeline